RoboticsBrno/robotarnawall/README.md

 # robotarnawall
 Simple PHP web page for quick sharing information during lecture or event.

+The files with suffix `.dist` (`config.php.dist`, `data.sqlite.dist`) are specific for each instance of wall.
+You must **delete** the suffix `.dist` for correct working.

+## config.php.dist

+In this file you can set the wall name and passwords for editing the content on the wall.

+## data.sqlite.dist

+Empty database.

 ## Available tags

 ### Tag [code]